gnribeiro/wp_gnr/README.md

 ### Site

 This class should have all the theme code.
-Basically hould be the  controller of your  theme.
+Basically should be the  controller of your  theme.
 This Class have some methods that we will talk later

 ### Config System